February 2nd 2018

 Sense and Sensitivity

-Sense and Sensitivity: The best mascaras for sensitive eyes
+The best mascaras for sensitive eyes

-Before I start, a disclaimer: firstly, I think whether or not a mascara works for you is very much down to the lashes you're working with (which is why if you ask a group of women for their favourite, it'll vary wildly).
+Before I delve in though, a disclaimer: firstly, I think whether or not a mascara works for you is very much down to the lashes you're working with (which is why if you ask a group of women for their favourite, it'll vary wildly).
 Secondly, I think it's fairly universally acknowledged that this is one area where organic and natural brands are still falling a little behind.
 They've improved dramatically, but if drama is what you're looking for in a mascara then they may leave you disappointed - but, perhaps, with less irritation.
 We are not yet in a beauty world where we can have it all.
 Or are we?